Chart Color Schemes

 The level of residential development activity in Surry Hills is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Surry Hills averaged around 8 new dwelling approvals per year over the past 5 financial years to June 2021, totalling an estimated 40 homes.
-By May 2026, 5 approvals have been recorded.
-The area has experienced population decline, with housing supply remaining adequate relative to demand, creating a well-balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers indicates Surry Hills has averaged approximately 8 new dwelling approvals per year over the past five financial years, totalling an estimated 40 homes.
+As of FY26, 5 approvals have been recorded.
+The area's population decline has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.

-This year, $178.8 million in commercial approvals have been registered, indicating high levels of local commercial activity.
-Compared to Greater Sydney, Surry Hills shows substantially reduced construction (92.0% below regional average per person), which typically reinforces demand and pricing for existing dwellings.
+This financial year, $178.8 million in commercial approvals have been registered, indicating high local commercial activity.
+Compared to Greater Sydney, Surry Hills shows significantly reduced construction (92.0% below regional average per person), which typically reinforces demand and pricing for existing dwellings.
 This level is also under the national average, suggesting the area's established nature and potential planning limitations.
-Recent building activity consists entirely of medium and high-density housing, appealing to downsizers, investors, and entry-level buyers.
-According to AreaSearch's latest quarterly estimate, Surry Hills is expected to grow by 2,599 residents through to 2041.
+Recent building activity consists solely of medium and high-density housing, appealing to downsizers, investors, and entry-level buyers.
+According to AreaSearch's latest quarterly estimate, Surry Hills is projected to grow by 2,601 residents by 2041.

 Frequently Asked Questions - Development